Manaslu Circuit Trek

 Essential Information

-• Daily Distance coverage: 12 to 17 km (7.8 to 10 miles), with a daily walking 5-6 hours
+• Daily Distance coverage: 12 to 17 km (7.8 to 10 miles), with a daily walking time of 5-6 hours

 • Starting elevation: 1360 m (Kathmandu), from where the journey begins, Maccha Khola (860 m), from where the walking trail officially starts